You know what junk food looks like, but can you pick a superfood out of a lineup?

 - Able to aid digestion

-Not only does watermelon help you stay hydrated during the summer, but its sweet taste comes with a lot of antioxidants and vitamins that help prevent heart disease.
+Not only does watermelon help you stay hydrated during the summer, its sweet taste comes with a lot of antioxidants and vitamins that help prevent heart disease.

 Do you work out often?
 The citrulline in watermelons may help relieve your muscle soreness and post-workout pain.